-The notion of robust corporate governance has garnered significant global interest over the past two decades, leading to a multitude of research endeavors aimed at investigating its influence on organizational performance (Farooq, Ullah, & Kimani, 2016; Ibrahim & Zulkafli, 2016).
-According to Ibrahim and Zulkafli (2016), robust corporate governance practices may confer
+Kimani, 2016; Ibrahim & Zulkafli, 2016).
+According to Ibrahim and Zulkafli (2016), robust corporate governance practices may confer benefits to emerging nations by bolstering industrial competitiveness and providing resilience

-The investigation of the influence of efficient corporate governance on the achievement of a firm in several areas is a topic of considerable research (Shahzad, Ahmed, Fareed, Zulfiqar, & Naeem, 2015).
+The investigation of the influence of efficient corporate governance on the achievement of a firm in several areas is a topic of considerable research (Shahzad, Ahmed, Fareed, Zulfigar, & Naeem, 2015).
 Specifically, the aforementioned studies individually investigate the overall effects, as well as the effects on human resource management, finance, marketing, operations, and corporate social responsibility.
 Nevertheless, there is a lack of comprehensive study that completely investigates every aspect of a solitary conceptual framework in order to evaluate the impact of corporate governance consequences on company success.
 The primary aim of this research is to fill the current gap in the literature by investigating the real-world application of corporate governance theories and evaluating their effectiveness.